LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 ## Port forwarding

-You will need to do the *port forwarding* from the task container to your personal computer through the SSH tunnel (managed by the `determined-cli`) when you want to set up services like `tensorboard`, etc, in your task container.
+You will need to do the *port forwarding* from the task container to your personal computer through the SSH tunnel (managed by `determined`) when you want to set up services like `tensorboard`, etc, in your task container.

 Here is an example.
 First launch a notebook or shell task with the `proxy_ports` configurations: